websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nested-fields-with-objects.md

 unzip liferay-w4s7.zip
 ```

-The sample code includes POST commands for each Object, as well as a GET command for `CharlieObject`.
+The sample code includes POST commands for each Object, as well as a GET command for `Charlie`.

 ## Using the Sample Code